J. Clement Vaz

 J. Clement Vaz (c.
 1915 – c.
-2006) was an Indian author, scholar, writer and yogi.
-He is best known for publications like "Yoga Today" (1971) and "Profiles of Eminent Goans, Past and Present" (1997).
-He served as the Secretary of the 'Bombay Chapter of World Conference of Religions and Peace' at New Delhi and New York City.
-He was also the Director in Oriental Methods of Meditation at 'Centre for Indian and Inter-Religious Studies' (CIIS) in Rome and Secretary of 'International Board of Yoga' at Bombay.
+2006) was an Indian writer, best known for publications like Yoga Today (1971) and Profiles of Eminent Goans, Past and Present (1997).
+He served as the secretary of the Bombay Chapter of World Conference of Religions and Peace at New Delhi and New York City.
+He was the director in Oriental Methods of Meditation at the Centre for Indian and Inter-Religious Studies (CIIS) in Rome and was also the secretary of the International Board of Yoga in Bombay.

-Early and personal life
+Personal life

 J. Clement Vaz was born in c.
 1915 in Goa, Portuguese India (now part of India).
 He earned his Doctor of Philosophy (Ph.D.) from University of Bombay for his thesis "Eastern Spirituality and Christian Ethics".
 He was also educated in classical yoga.
 He married Maria Correia Afonso Vaz, the couple had a son, Frederick Vaz.
 After moving out of Goa, Vaz settled in Santacruz, Bombay, he would however regularly visit his hometown.
 He died in c.
 2006, aged 90–91.